Dose reduction, temporary interruption, or discontinuation can be used to manage adverse reactions1

-Dose reduction or temporary interruption of treatment with OFEV (nintedanib) allows for the management of adverse events while supporting continued clinical benefit.
+Dose reduction or temporary interruption of treatment with OFEV (nintedanib) allows for the management of adverse reactions while supporting continued clinical benefit.
 If patient does not tolerate dose reduction, discontinue treatment with OFEV1-3

-Adverse events should be treated at onset of symptoms1
+Adverse reactions should be treated at onset of symptoms1

 advise your patients before initiating OFEV1